doda25-team2/operation/ACTIVITY.md

 - Justin [operation#83](https://github.com/doda25-team2/operation/pull/83) → In an effort to improve our documentation, I've added `mermaid` diagrams to `deployment`.
 These should show the components and how they interact together better.

 - George [operation#84](https://github.com/doda25-team2/operation/pull/84), [operation#86](https://github.com/doda25-team2/operation/pull/86) → Make containerd config file idempotent by using the ansible handler pattern.
 Removed the unnecessary `operation/grafana/` since it is enabled via `kube-prometheus-stack`.
+- Preethika [operation#77]https://github.com/doda25-team2/operation/pull/77) -> Built on the existing deployment documentation making it more extensive.
+Wrote more detailed explanations on canary testing, request flow and deployment hierarchy.
 ### Week 8 (Jan 12th - Jan 18th)

 ### Week 9 (Jan 19th - Jan 25th)